 TACACS+ based Authorization

+The configuration knob determines the authorization approach selected by the user.

 Role based Authorization

 In Role based Authorization, PAM libraries determine whether to allow a command based on the user role / privilege level provided by the TACACS+ server during authentication or local user group privilege association for the user.